uc-berkeley-w215/summer2020/README.md

 The instructors will also reward participation credit for those who choose to live tweet their experiences reading the assigned research papers (see more in the next section).
 Tag the tweets with [<span class="underline">\#uc\_berkeley\_w215</span>](https://twitter.com/search?q=%23uc_berkeley_w215).

 We would also encourage you to find the authors’ twitter handles and @ them in your tweet.
 If you have an insight that you’d rather not be made public, the class slack channel may be a more appropriate forum to share those thoughts.

+### Your privacy while participating

+We use this public GitHub repository to list discussion leads and for students to share course projects.
+Contact the course instructors if you would prefer a more private option.
+For example, you may choose to use a pseudonym for discussion leads or share your course project materials only via more private services.

 ## Readings